ericmkeen/gradebook/README.md

 # gradebook
-R package for efficiently managing grades for a school course
+R package for efficiently managing grades for a school course.

 ## Install the package